YahyaOdeh/HealthWatcher/ReadMe.md

 Conference, Benevento, Italy, 2016.

-> **Note:** This Project was Made as a Graduation Project at Princess Sumaya university for Technology (Jordan), by Yahya Odeh and Talal Kudmani under Eng.
+> **Note:** This Project was Made as a Graduation Project at Princess Sumaya university for Technology (Jordan), under Eng.
 Mohammad Taha supervision.
-This Application was shared to be enhanced, so contribution is welcomed to maybe see a reliable Health Vital signs application in the near future..
+This Application is shared to be enhanced and tested more and more, so contribution is welcomed to see a more reliable and scientific Health Vital signs application in the near future..